How to Start a House Flipping Business in 2022

 You will want to sell the Flipped Property slightly below the current market value then hold on to it for an unrealistic inflated price.

-How can I make the most money on Flipping Houses?
+How can I make the most money With A House Flipping Business?

 - Flip Houses for Cash.